elastification/php-client/README.md

 - [ ] Helper for Version response compare.
 (Symfony/Console)
 - [ ] singular _alias Put/Post/delete/head (v1)
-- [ ] GetFieldMappingRequest (seems to be only in v1)
+- [ ] GetFieldMappingRequest (seems to be only in v1 and v2)
 - [ ] index recovery (v1)
 - [ ] analyze (v1) ???
-- [ ] index repository for refresh and other stuff
 - [ ] Think about an array of clients or a decision manager for get the right client (maybe voter pattern?)
 - [ ] Write documentation
 - [ ] Create Github Pages
-- [ ] Check all requests and write down missng here
+- [ ] Check all requests and write down missing here

 ---